 Some are made with talc, which can be hit or miss with oily skin.
 If you run into caking and creasing when applying makeup, look for a talc-free powder.
 Additionally, some setting powders have light-diffusing ingredients, like mica, bismuth oxychloride, and HDI/trimethylol hexyllactone crosspolymer.

 If you're not sure what color to get, we recommend a translucent setting powder for oily skin.
 The sheer, colorless formula will hold your foundation in place without affecting your makeup look.
-Think of it as the finishing touch to your getting-ready routine.
 Also, since you might only apply it to your T-zone, you don't have to worry about an uneven color.

 Some translucent powders come in only one universal color.
-Others are available in a range of shades, which may include a translucent option.
+Others are available in a range of shades.
 If it's labeled as translucent, the powder itself will be pale in color, but it should appear colorless on all skin tones.
 You can also find many tinted setting powders, which typically offer a sheer finish with just a hint of color.

 Why Trust Byrdie?